 A quiet, secluded, room on the second floor.
 The use of these spaces requires tolerance of all faiths, spiritual beliefs, and practices.
 Please follow these guidelines to help ensure a peaceful and safe experience for all.
 Brought to you by the Office of Diversity, Equity, Inclusion & Belonging.

-The Spahr Engineering Library includes spaces for individual or collaborative study, group study rooms, and desktop computer workstations.
+The Spahr Engineering Library includes spaces for individual or collaborative study, group study rooms, and desktop computer workstations (computer access for KU School of Engineering affiliates only).

 Reserve a Group Study Room